-Helping to rebuild lives is an important part of who we are at OHOB.
-Please click below to read more about what we have supplied so far and how you can help.
+Helping to rebuild the lives of those who are affected by many different circumstances is an important part of who we are at OHOB.
+Please click below to read more about what we have supplied and how you can help.

 In 2016 a government-funded community grant was stopped; this grant made it possible for many disadvantaged groups who are given accommodation to access much-needed funds to start a new life and home with household items.
 With the OHOB resettlement project, we were able to fill the gap and help with providing the much-needed items to set up home and begin rebuilding a new life – we wanted to provide a small piece of comfort to those in need.

 Since 2016, we have we supported many different projects across Devon and Cornwall with items of food, clothing, and shelter for the homeless, baby items and toiletries for a woman’s drug rehabilitation project and a young people’s homeless project.
 We have supported many of the Syrian families who have been resettled in the South West with requested items and also helped dozens of other refugee families and 100’s of individuals with resettlement support.